ragu222/charges-may-apply/README.md

   "google_api": {
        "spreadsheetId":"aasdf1234jk6789",
        "inventories": {
+		"inventory_1": {
            	    "title":"Elephants",
                     "descr":"How many elephants are left?",
            	    "taret_cell":"D2",
-           "threshold":"50"
+           	    "threshold":"50",
-	   "subj":"This is the subject"
+	   	    "subj":"This is the subject",
 	   	    "mesg":"This is the message"
+		 }
 	}
   },
   "sent_flag": {